Edgecombe County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-Your attorney can advise you on which option is best for your case.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a vehicle while impaired by alcohol or drugs, or that your blood alcohol concentration (BAC) was 0.08 or higher.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving while impaired, meaning your blood alcohol concentration (BAC) was 0.08 or higher, or that you were appreciably impaired by alcohol or drugs.

 Penalties for DUI in Edgecombe County, NC